jmealo/pvc-autoresizer/docs/operator-aware-resizing.md

 2. **Monitor Metrics**: Set up alerts on `pvc_autoresizer_cr_patch_failed_total` to catch configuration issues early

-3. **Use Specific RBAC**: Don't use the wildcard RBAC in production; grant only necessary permissions
+3. **Use Helm for RBAC**: Let Helm auto-generate RBAC from values.yaml to prevent configuration drift

+4. **Explicit Resource List**: Only add CR types to `allowedResources` that you actually need to resize

-4. **Document JSON Paths**: Maintain documentation of JSON paths for each operator you use
+5. **Document JSON Paths**: Maintain documentation of JSON paths for each operator you use

-5. **Version Compatibility**: Verify JSON paths when upgrading operators, as CR schemas may change
+6. **Version Compatibility**: Verify JSON paths when upgrading operators, as CR schemas may change

-6. **Validate Annotations**: Use admission webhooks or policy engines to validate annotation correctness
+7. **Validate Annotations**: Use admission webhooks or policy engines to validate annotation correctness

+8. **Restrict to /spec/***: Never attempt to patch metadata or status fields - the controller enforces this

 ## Supported Operators